ZChenxin/OHA/doc/NAVIGATING_CODE.md

 The main files are:

-+ **main**: classes and methods pertaining to the main interface encompassing every other widget in the app.
++ **main**: contains the main function that initializes the application
++ **app**: contains the container screen for the core navigation and app bar of the application